charlesxu90/phbuilder/README.md

 create_parameterization.py -f MD.mdp -c NPT.pdb -r NPT.pdb -p topol.top -n index.ndx
 ```

 creates directories corresponding to different $\lambda$-values, each containing a `.tpr` run input file for `gmx mdrun`.
-The 2-step protocol assumes that first, short paramterization runs are conducted, followed by reweighting of long 100 nanasecond sampling rus of the ligand in a box (more on that later).
+The 2-step protocol assumes that first, short parameterization runs are conducted, followed by reweighting of long 100 nanosecond sampling runs of the ligand in a box (more on that later).
 We recommend using this 2-step protocol, since it is easier to obtain satisfactory **dvdl** coefficients.
-Thus, we run only 13 paramterization runs for only 1 nanosecond.
+Thus, we run only 13 parameterization runs for only 1 nanosecond.

 #### 8. Perform the parameterization simulations.